-Particulars: This was a measure appropriate to the circumstances that existed from January 2020: see r 15.10(5) of the Rules.
-Without limiting Row G1 or Row G6, at no time from January 2020 did Entain appropriately review or undertake more detailed analysis of transactions, across all accounts, including the level of transactional behaviour • At all times from 1 May 2019 (the date on which the Second Account (Neds) was moved under Entain's sports bookmaker licence), including at all times from January 2020, deposited and withdrew unusually large amounts of money into and from his Second Account (Neds), against a background of unusually large deposits and withdrawals into and from the same account (as well as a separate account) during earlier periods: see Row E5 above, read with Rows E2-E3.
-There was a significant increase/escalation in the amounts deposited and withdrawn into and from the Second Account (Neds) in 2020: see Row E10 above.
-G 7 There was also a significant increase/escalation in the total amounts deposited and withdrawn into and from the Entain environment from March 2023: see Rows E16-E17 above. and the purpose, reasons for or nature of the transactional behaviour. • transactional activity prior to and from January 2020 was unusual in other respects, including his regular and escalating use of potentially cash-based deposit methods: see, for example, Rows E8-E9 and E13-E15 above. • was listed in Entain's transaction monitoring reports from January 2020, demonstrating that Entain identified that he deposited large amounts of money into his accounts from this time, including potentially cash, but Entain did not undertake any measures to mitigate and manage the ML/TF Risk indicated by this transactional behaviour.
-It was not until 11 August 2022 that Entain identified in its due diligence records for that had previously held the First Account (Bookmaker), although
+Particulars: • This was a measure appropriate to the circumstances existed from January 2020: see r 15.10(5) of the Rules Without limiting Row G1 or Row G6 , at no time from January 2020 did Entain appropriately review or undertake more detailed analysis of transactions, across all accounts, including the level of transactional behaviour At all times from 1 May 2019 (the date on which the Second Account (Neds) was moved under Entain's sp bookmaker licence), including at all times from Januar 2020, deposited and withdrew unusually large amounts of money into and from his Second Account (Neds), against a background of unusually large deposi and withdrawals into and from the same account (as w as a separate account) during earlier periods: see Row above, read with Rows E2-E3. y sits vell • There was a significant increase/escalation in the amo deposited and withdrawn into and from the Second Account (Neds) in 2020: see Row E10 above. ounts G7 transactions, across all accounts, There was also a significant increase/escalation in the amounts deposited and withdrawn into and from the E environment from March 2023: see Rows E16-E17 al ntain transactional activity prior to and from Janua 2020 was unusual in other respects, including his regular and escalating use of potentially cash-based deposit methods: see, for example, Rows E8-E9 and E13-E1 above. ılar • was listed in Entain's transaction monitoring reports from January 2020, demonstrating that Entain identified that he deposited large amounts of money in his accounts from this time, including potentially cash, Entain did not undertake any measures to mitigate and manage the ML/TF Risk indicated by this transactiona behaviour. but d It was not until 11 August 2022 that Entain identified in due diligence records for that that had previously held the First Account (Bookmaker), although